Number and location of pre-images under harmonic mappings in the plane: The number of pre-images

 \begin{example} The non-degenerate harmonic polynomial

 has the maximum number of $n^2$ zeros~\cite[p.~2080]{Wilmshurst1998}.
-Its critical set consists of $n-1$ circles, intersecting in $0$ and $1$, and can be parametrized as discussed in Section~\ref{sect:crit}.
-Figure~\ref{fig:mpw_log} (right) shows the critical set and caustics for $n = 3$. \end{example}
+Its critical set consists of $n-1$ circles, intersecting in $0$ and $1$, and can be parametrized as discussed in Section~\ref{sect:number_of_preimages}.
+Figure~\ref{fig:mpw_log} (bottom) shows the critical set and caustics for $n = 3$. \end{example}